freedomofpress/securedrop/docs/what_makes_securedrop_unique.rst

 can install SecureDrop themselves, but the code is available online for security experts to test for vulnerabilities.

-SecureDrop has gone through four audits by third party penetration testing firms and will continue to go through audits when major changes are made to the code base in the future.
+SecureDrop has gone through four audits by third-party penetration testing firms and will continue to go through audits when major changes are made to the code base in the future.
 We always publish these audits publicly so everyone can be assured that SecureDrop is as safe to use as possible.